yankinmax/web/docs/how-to-integrate-pull-request.md

 External addons repositories such as the OCA ones are integrated in the project using git submodules.
-When we need to integrate a pull request that is not yet merged in the base branch, we create a consolidated branch that we push on github.com/camptocamp.
+When we need to integrate a pull request that is not yet merged in the base branch, we create a consolidated branch that we push on the fork github.com/camptocamp.

-In `odoo/pending-merges.yaml`, we keep the list of all the pending merges we need.
+In `odoo/pending-merges.yaml`, we keep the list of all the pending merges we need, so we can rebuild the branch at any moment.

 For each repository, we maintain a branch named `pending-merge-<project-id>-master` (look in `odoo/pending-merges.yaml` for the